Financial Poise

 Why does this matter for investors?
 Under some state laws, investors who invest in a company that has used an unregistered broker-dealer may have a private right of rescission, potentially leading the company to face an obligation to return investment capital that it received (and may have already spent).

-Passive bulletin boards also have no obligations to undertake any sort of due diligence review of the issuer, and may be incentivized not to in order to avoid undertaking activities that would indicate the bulletin board is operating as an unregistered broker.
-For investors, this means that it is important to ensure they have received all the information they require to make an informed investment decision.
+Passive bulletin boards also have no obligation to undertake any due diligence review of the issuer.
+They may be incentivized not to in order to avoid undertaking activities that would indicate the bulletin board is operating as an unregistered broker.
+For investors, this means that it is essential to ensure they have received all the information they require to make an informed investment decision.

 Broker-Dealer Platforms

-The third online securities intermediary available to companies to reach investors are platforms backed by registered broker-dealers.
+The third way for companies to reach investors is via platforms backed by registered broker-dealers.
 Broker-dealer platforms have a number of obligations that work to the benefit of investors.
 However, this is not without cost, and brokers do take significant fees, often in the form of a fixed posting fee and percentage commissions.

-One obligation, in particular, is that brokered platforms must provide investment opportunities that are “suitable” to its investors.
-This obliges the broker to conduct thorough due diligence on the offering and reveal any problems that could jeopardize the investment.
+Brokered platforms must provide ‘suitable’ investment opportunities to their investors.
+The broker must do thorough due diligence on the offering.
+They must reveal any problems that could jeopardize the investment.

-Broker-dealer platforms are also able to vet deals and help structure the offering—meaning that investors are provided with greater assurance that required corporate formalities have been observed and the terms are connected to the fundamentals of the company.
-For instance, a common transaction type for broker-dealer platforms is a company with a lead investor in place that has already negotiated the terms of the deal, but the company is seeking to raise capital in addition to that being invested by the lead investor.
+Broker-dealer platforms can vet deals and help structure offerings.
+This assures investors that corporate rules are followed.
+It also confirms the terms reflect the company’s value.
+For instance, a typical transaction type for broker-dealer platforms is a company with a lead investor in place that has already negotiated the terms of the deal.
+Still, the company is seeking to raise capital in addition to that being invested by the lead investor.

 With broker-dealer platforms, accredited investors also have a greater amount of publicly available information about the management and prior activities of broker-dealers through FINRA’s BrokerCheck service.
-This gives you as an investor the opportunity to review the credentials of investment professionals participating in the offering.
+As an investor, you can review the credentials of the investment professionals in the offering.

-Broker-dealer platforms are often under the umbrella of equity crowdfunding, though they are not the same as funding portals and subject to different requirements.
+Broker-dealer platforms fall under equity crowdfunding.
+But, they are not the same as funding portals and have different requirements.

 Do Your Due Diligence

-In any scenario, for accredited investors, it is important to think critically and determine if you have enough information to make an informed investment decision.
-Online intermediaries are evolving and changing all the time, including talk of potentially selling securities using blockchain technology.
-Accredited investors should educate themselves and speak to a financial advisor about their particular situation before investing.
+In any scenario, for accredited investors, it is essential to think critically and determine if you have enough information to make an informed investment decision and to consult a financial advisor.

 About Andrew Stephenson